romarcg/krock-sim/README-non-docker.md

 In another terminal execute `rostopic list` for a quick overview of the current available topics (published by the `krock2_ros` `webots` controller).

-Currently, I have implemented to ways to interface with the robot, the simplest one is using the `/krock/gait_chooser` topic with `0`-- `3` value.
+Currently, I have implemented three ways to interface with the robot, the simplest one is using the `/krock/gait_chooser` topic with `0`-- `3` value.
 Another one is using the `/joy` topic that ideally needs a joystick to control the robot.
 The former option only chooses the gait and moves forward, the latter will allow to increase speed and also make turns.
 Even if joystick is not present, `rostopic pub` can be used to send similar commands.

 Using `/kgrock/gait_chooser`: